3D Reconstruction Dismantles Official Version of María Mercedes Gnecco Crime

 Data capture and ballistic simulation: the forensic pipeline 🔬

 The technical process began with digitizing the apartment using laser scanning and high-resolution photogrammetry.
 A point cloud with millimeter precision was generated, allowing the exact geometry of the scene to be modeled.
 On this base model, computer forensics experts applied a ballistic trajectory simulation engine.
-By inputting data from the original ballistic reports (caliber, entry and exit angles), the software revealed that the trajectory of the projectile that killed Gnecco could not have originated from the accused's position as described in the trial.
+By inputting data from the original ballistic reports (caliber, entry and exit angle), the software revealed that the trajectory of the projectile that killed Gnecco could not have originated from the defendant's position as described at trial.
 Additionally, a computational fluid dynamics (CFD) analysis was performed on the bloodstains.
 The spatter patterns, when recreated in the 3D environment, showed a dispersion incompatible with a single shooter.
 The distribution of the drops suggests that the body was moved after the first impact, altering the scene before the arrival of authorities.

 The legal impact of digital evidence 🧑⚖️